cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 Collapsing Lineage Output
 -------------------------
-Lineage output can be collapsed by `access`, `run` or `component`.
-Collapsing allows you to group all the lineage relations for the specified collapse type together in the lineage output.
+Lineage output can be collapsed by ``access``, ``run``, or ``component``.
+Collapsing allows you to group all the lineage relations for the specified collapse-type together in the lineage output.
 Collapsing is useful when you do not want to differentiate between multiple lineage relations that only differ by the collapse-type.

 For example, consider a program that wrote to a dataset in multiple runs over a specified time interval.